csuarez3/CAPP-30370-Final/README.md

 * Image in Community Service tab of Resume
 * Image in About Me
 * Image in Experience tab of Resume

+###Site Navigation
+* Nav from article/essay to article/essay in Fall 2013 Work